-Nosara, Costa Rica doesn’t give a great first impression.
-Unlike most other beach towns in Costa Rica, Nosara doesn’t have a town center with hotels, shops, and restaurants vying for your attention.
+Nosara Costa Rica doesn’t give a great first impression.
+Unlike most other beach towns in Costa Rica, Nosara doesn’t have a town center with hotels, surf schools, shops, and restaurants vying for your attention.

-So driving down the bumpy narrow dirt road that leads to Nosara’s famous Playa Guiones, you never really get the feeling that you have arrived.
+So driving down the bumpy narrow dirt road that leads to Nosara’s famous Playa Guiones, you never really get the feeling that you have arrived to this beach town.

-After getting lost and running into a few more dead end roads than we would’ve liked to (beware even Google Maps can send you down roads that are actually impassable by car), we finally made our way to Downtown Guiones, a 500 m road running down to Playa Guiones (also sometimes known as Nosara beach, Costa Rica).
+After getting lost and running into a few more dead end roads than we would’ve liked to (beware even Google Maps can send you down roads that are actually impassable by car), we finally made our way to Downtown Guiones, a 500 m road running down to Guiones Playa (also sometimes known as Playa Nosara, Costa Rica).

 Our First Impressions of Nosara, Costa Rica

-According to booking.com, Nosara Costa Rica was 90% full when we booked our stay, yet walking down Downtown Guiones, it felt like we were there alone.
+According to booking.com, Nosara was 90% full when we booked our stay, yet walking down Downtown Guiones, it felt like we were there alone.

 Overpriced air-conditioned souvenir shops sat behind closed doors, with small “Open” signs serving as the only indication of any type of activity.

-Not that we typically enjoy crowds, but where is everyone?
-Maybe they were all out surfing Nosara’s beach?
+Not that we typically enjoy crowds, but we couldn’t help but wonder where everyone was.
+Maybe they were all out surfing Nosara Costa Rica?
 We had yet to find out.